 The focus of the attestation statement is Actions 1.1 and 1.2 of the NSQHS Standards (2nd ed.), which explicitly set out key responsibilities for governing bodies.

 - Identify their governing body.
 This is the body or individual(s) with ultimate responsibility and accountability for decision-making about safety and quality

 - Nominate a member of the governing body to sign the attestation statement

-- Submit an attestation statement to their accrediting agency no later than 30 March each year using the template provided.
+- Submit an attestation statement annually to their accrediting agency between 1 July and 30 September each year using the template provided.

 Assessment of Actions 1.1 and 1.2

 For health service organisations that have submitted an attestation statement, accrediting agencies are still required to review evidence of compliance with Actions 1.1 and 1.2 at assessments before rating these actions.